-When you become angry, your conscious mind immediately sends anger triggers over to your subconscious which "obeys" the urgency of the trigger or signal and obliges by instantaneously creating in your body the conditions required for aggression and violence.
+When you become angry, your conscious mind immediately sends the emotion to your subconscious which obeys the urgency of the signal and obliges by instantaneously creating in your body the conditions required for aggression and violence.

 The heart begins to beat rapidly, causing a rush of blood to the face and skin.
 Glands in the body immediately flood the bloodstream with excessive adrenalin and blood sugars, and the lungs begin to work much harder than normally, all as a result of the subconscious being "obliged" by the conscious anger to supply the surplus of energy required for violent physical action.

 However, when the rush of anger has passed - as it always eventually must - the whole physical and nervous system is now flooded with an excess of toxic chemicals/hormones which it doesn't need and which are now acting literally as poison to the brain and nervous system.

 If someone is angry frequently or even intermittently angry, these toxic overloads gradually but surely take an increasing toll on the health and well being of the mind and body as a whole, and this inevitably results in significantly lowered resistance to a wide range of chronic diseases.

 Managing and understanding anger doesn't involve trying to get rid of your capacity for anger altogether, but by learning how to control it, though not of course by simply trying to repress it.